Yalda Hakim: BBC News

 In December 2012, it was announced that Hakim would join the BBC.
 Hakim had been in talks with BBC executives since April 2012, after being approached at a broadcasting conference in Brisbane.
 Subsequent meetings took place in New York, Dubai, and Afghanistan.
 She first appeared on BBC World News and the BBC News Channel in March 2013.

 In October 2013, she interviewed Hamid Karzai, the President of Afghanistan, for Newsnight.

 Since March 2014, she has made several appearances as the presenter on Impact, ultimately becoming the programme's main presenter later that year.

 Her documentaries and reports can also be seen on the BBC News Channel and on BBC Two's Newsnight.
 She was nominated for a Peabody Award in 2021 for her writing and reporting contribution on Afghanistan: Documenting A Crucial Year.

 On 8 September 2022, Hakim tweeted that Buckingham Palace had announced the death of Queen Elizabeth II 3 hours and 23 minutes before the formal announcement of her death.
 Hakim later withdrew the tweet, which had been made 3 minutes before the official time of the monarch's death at 15:10.

 In February 2023, it was announced Hakim would become a chief presenter on the BBC's new news channel for both UK and international viewers launched in April 2023.

 She presented The Daily Global for two hours every weekday, a show focused on a variety of international news.
 Hakim presented her final programme for BBC News on 2 October 2023.

 Sky News

 On 27 July 2023, Hakim tweeted that she was leaving the BBC.
 It was announced that she would be joining Sky News as their lead world news presenter.
 On 22 January 2024, Hakim began hosting the foreign affairs programme The World with Yalda Hakim, with press reports suggesting an audience of about 60,000 viewers a night.

 Yalda Hakim Foundation

 The Yalda Hakim Foundation (YHF) was established in 2018 to support the education of exceptionally talented young women from Afghanistan, through scholarships, internships, and mentoring.
 In 2019 it offered a full four-year scholarship program at the American University of Afghanistan.

-In 2021 the Yalda Hakim Foundation partnered with Oriel College at Oxford University to provide a scholarship for a young Afghan woman, offering a fully funded one-year masters degree course.
+In 2021 the Yalda Hakim Foundation partnered with Oriel College at Oxford University to provide a scholarship for a young Afghan woman, offering a fully funded one-year master's degree course.